Sterling stutters as UK negative rates speculation swirls

 "We have a positive view on sterling overall.
 The Brexit risk has been removed but it's not really back to normal for sterling so we can start to think of the valuation of sterling versus other currencies," said Justin Onuekwusi, portfolio manager at Legal and General Investment Management.

-(Reporting by Iain Withers, Additional reporting by Sujata Rao; Editing by Toby Chopra)
+(Reporting by Iain Withers, Additional reporting by Sujata Rao; Editing by Toby Chopra, William Maclean)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.